 The internal audit reports are prepared by the Internal Auditor at the Company and its joint venture level according to the approved audit plan and in line with the international auditing standards.
 All reports and recommendations are quarterly presented by the Internal Auditor to the BAC and subsequently submitted to the Company's Board of Directors as part of the BAC periodic report.
-The report includes assessment results of risks and applied systems at the Company, control and risk management procedures, updates on audit work and related results and an assessment of the Company's performance as to applying the internal controls to ensure adherence to and compliance with the regulators, a follow up and the current status of the executive management' plans of corrective actions to address any weaknesses in the internal controls and any other tasks as recommended by the Audit Committee.
+In general, the report includes assessment results of risks and applied systems at the Company, control and risk management procedures, updates on audit work and related results and an assessment of the Company's performance as to applying the internal controls to ensure adherence to and compliance with the regulators, a follow up and the current status of the executive management' plans of corrective actions to address any weaknesses in the internal controls and any other tasks as recommended by the Audit Committee.
 The executive management receives a copy of the report to take the necessary corrective actions as instructed by the Board Audit Committee.

-The Internal Auditor completed the risk assessments, developed internal audit plans for the Company and its joint venture and submitted these plans to the Board Audit Committee for review and approval.
-The Internal Auditor conducted audit of the head office and joint venture as per the approved plan and submitted their report to the Board Audit Committee.

-The approved internal audit plans, which were based on risk assessment, covered many areas across these entities, covering main operations (production facilities, maintenance, port and facilities, project engineering) and support functions (finance and accounts, human resources, information technology, HSE, administration, supply chain, corporate governance, investor relations etc.)
+The Internal Auditor conducted one follow-up audit on the implementation of corrective actions reported in previous audits, one quality assessment of the internal audit function at the joint venture and conducted a risk assessment and developed internal audit plans for the period 2023-2025 for both the company and its joint venture and submitted these plans for review and approval of the Board Audit Committee.
+The approved internal audit plans, which were based on risk assessment, covered many areas across these entities, covering main operations (production facilities, maintenance) and support functions (finance and accounts, human resources, information technology, HSE, administration, supply chain, business strategies, corporate governance, investor relations etc.)